-If you’re looking for ideas for activities for Christmas and the winter break, look no further than our LEGO Christmas workshop ideas.
+If you’re looking for ideas for activities for Christmas and the winter break, look no further than our LEGO Christmas activity ideas.

 The run up to Christmas can be a busy time for events, so you need some really stand-out ideas to pull in crowds to your museum.
 Our LEGO workshops are great at engaging and entertaining visitors, whether in person at your venue, or online with our virtual LEGO workshops.

 1. Build a decoration for your tree or window